deltaforesight/liquity-fork/frontend/app/README.md

 ```
 src/
-  abi/         # ABIs of the Liquity contracts
+  abi/         # ABIs of the Delta Foresight contracts
   app/         # The Next.js app (mostly routing only)
   comps/       # UI Components
   screens/     # App Screens (used by /app routing components)